 Believe it or not, but the shape of your toothbrush is important for complete oral care!
 A toothbrush with a large head won’t reach the deep corners in your mouth.
 Choose one with a streamlined head.
+For best results and easier brushing you can also use automatic toothbrushes by Oracura.
 Select soft or medium-soft bristles.
 Hard bristles may injure your gums and damage tooth enamel.
 Replace your toothbrush after every three months.
 Also, use a toothpaste approved by the IDA (Indian Dental Association).
 Such toothpastes do not contain harmful chemicals.

 - Floss daily